Peronne-St Quentin Airfield: German use during World War II

 Beginning in mid-June 1944, elements of the "Arctic Ocean (Eismeer) fighter wing", Jagdgeschwader 5 (JG 5) was assigned to the airfield, with Messerschmitt Bf 109G day interceptor fighters.
-From Peronne, JG 5 began attacking the USAAF Eighth Air Force heavy bomber fleets attacking targets in Occupied Europe and Germany.
+From Péronne, JG 5 began attacking the USAAF Eighth Air Force heavy bomber fleets attacking targets in Occupied Europe and Germany.
 Previously not attacked by Allied bombers, the airport came under frequent attack by Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and unable to attack the heavy bombers.